-Outdoor grilling (or barbequing, if you like) is a favorite summer pastime.
+Outdoor grilling (or barbecuing, if you like) is a favorite summer pastime.
 Although I know some hearty New Englanders who grill (a.k.a. “cook out”) year-round, even in the midst of a blizzard.
-With the dog days of summer here, it seems as American as, well, apple pie to fire up the grill and start cooking.
+With summer nearly here, it seems as American as, well, apple pie to fire up the grill and start cooking.
 Whether you prefer charcoal or gas, grilling is an easy way to get out of a hot kitchen.
 It can also be a healthful way of cooking, too, if you keep in mind the following pointers.

 Tip #1: Clean your grill safely.